 Total production of the Mirage IIIE was substantially greater than that of the Mirage IIIC, totaling 523 aircraft.
 In the mid-1960s, one Mirage IIIE was fitted with the improved SNECMA Atar 09K-6 turbojet for trials, and given the confusing designation of "Mirage IIIC2".

 * The Mirage IIIE was also built under license in Australia and Switzerland.
 Although the Avon-powered Mirage IIIO built for the Australians, mentioned above, didn't work out, the Australians did become interested in producing their own Mirage IIIE fighters, selecting the type in November 1960 in preference to the Lockheed F-104 Starfighter.
 The Mirage won out on its superior ability to operate from austere airfields and its multirole capabilities.
-An initial order was placed for 30 machines, designated "Mirage IIIO", sometimes informally rendered as the "III-Oz" -- the "IIIA" suffix had already been used.
+An initial order was placed for 30 machines, recycling the "Mirage IIIO" designation -- which could be informally rendered as "III-Oz" -- the "IIIA" suffix had already been used.
 It was the first combat aircraft obtained by the Royal Australian Air Force (RAAF) from mainland Europe, and the RAAF's first "made in metric" aircraft.

 The production Mirage IIIO retained the SNECMA Atar engine, the major difference between the IIIE and the IIIO being fit of a Sperry twin gyrocompass unit.
 The SEPR booster rocket was not obtained, the space being used for a fuel tank.
 The Australians actually produced two variants: the "Mirage IIIO(F)", which was optimized as an interceptor, and the Mirage "IIIO(A)", which was optimized for the attack role.
 The Mirage IIIO(A) featured a Marconi CW Doppler radar navigation unit and, for later production, a wing with a "wet" leading edge to provide increased fuel capacity.
 The RAAF also obtained a number of Mirage IIID two-seat trainers, described below.